jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

-    input clk,           // Clock input for synchronous logic input reset,         // Asynchronous reset input, resets the machine state input x,             // Input signal to the Mealy machine output reg parity    // Output signal from the Mealy machine, represents parity );
+    input clk,           // Clock input for synchronous logic input reset,         // Asynchronous reset input, resets the machine state input x,             // Input signal to the Mealy machine output reg parity    // Output signal from the Mealy machine represents parity );

-    reg state, nextstate;    // 'state' holds current state, 'nextstate' for the next state after clock edge parameter S0 = 0, S1 = 1; // Define state encoding for readability: S0 and S1 represent the states
+    reg state, nextstate;    // 'state' holds the current state, 'next state' for the next state after the clock edge parameter S0 = 0, S1 = 1; // Define state encoding for readability: S0 and S1 represent the states

-    // Sequential logic block: updates the current state at the rising edge of clock or reset always @(posedge clk or posedge reset)
+    // Sequential logic block: updates the current state at the rising edge of a clock or reset always @(posedge clk or posedge reset)
     if (reset)
         state <= S0;       // If reset is high, force state to S0
     else
         state <= nextstate; // Else, transition to next state

-    // Combinatorial logic block: computes the next state and the output based on current state and input always @(state or x)
+    // Combinatorial logic block: computes the next state and the output based on the current state and input always @(state or x)
     begin
         parity = 1'b0; // Default output for parity, assume it's 0 unless set to 1 below